Voiced uvular nasal

-The uvular nasal is a rare sound cross-linguistically, occurring as a phoneme in only a small handful of languages.
+Uvular nasals are rare sounds cross-linguistically, occurring as a phoneme in only a small handful of languages.
 It is complex in terms of articulation, and also highly marked, as it is inherently difficult to produce a nasal articulation at the uvular point of contact.
 This difficulty can be said to account for the marked rarity of this sound among the world's languages.